berserkhmdvhb/agentic-scraper/README.md

      * **JSON**
      * **CSV**
      * **SQLite**
-   * Export options are available from the frontend UI.
+   * Export options are available from the extracted JSON of results.

 ---